-- of 11:59 p.m. on Sunday, 27 March 2022 (Washington, D.C. time). - 5.
-Once we receive your LOI, the RIT will send a confirmation email.
-Note that no printed LOIs or LOIs sent via email will be accepted. - Questions about the application process should be sent by email to cepf-rit@andestropicales.net - 7.
+- Read through all sections of this call to understand the strategic and geographic priorities.
+This call includes recommendations and links to additional information. - 2.
+LOIs for small grants must be prepared in a Word template that can be downloaded in English or Spanish. - 3.
+Once you have completed your LOI in the Word template, you should submit it through this online form. - If you cannot enter data in the form, you must log in with a Google/Gmail account. - If you do not have a Google/Gmail account, you can register here to create one. - 4.
+Submit your LOI and supporting documentation, through the online form, before the submission deadline of 11:59 p.m. on Sunday, 14 August 2022 (Washington, D.C. time). - Once we receive your LOI, the RIT will send a confirmation email.
+Note that no printed LOIs or LOIs sent via email will be accepted. - 6.
+Questions about the application process should be sent by email to cepf-rit@andestropicales.net - 7.
 The result of the evaluation of your LOI will be communicated by email by the RIT. - 8.
 If your application is successful, the RIT will request that you provide additional information (e.g., a financial risk assessment form, a security screening form, a World Bank debarred entity screening form, environmental and social instruments) before signing a contract for a small grant.